cap76/intro-machine-learning-2019B/docs/09-logistic-regression-gaussian-processes.md

 ##    10.14010     -0.04997
 ```

 Linear regression is also implemented within the {caret} package, allowing us to make use of its various other utilities.
 In fact, within {caret}, linear regression is performed by calling the function {lm}.
-In the example, below, we perform linear regression for AT2G28890, and predict the expression pattern for that gene using the {predict} function:
+In the example, below, we perform linear regression for gene AT2G28890, and predict the expression pattern for that gene using the {predict} function:

 ```r